SATYAPRAKASH1419/FullStack_23BCS11072_KRG_1A/fspractical/README.md

---
 ### Satya Prakash
 ### 23BCS11072

---
---
-Problem : create a react component and pass the props
+### Problem :

-    if props contains name the display "Welcome Guest" else display "Welcome [name]"
+create a react componet and perform conditional rendering according to props If props does NOT contain name → display "Welcome Guest" If props contains name → display "Welcome [name]"

---